 A beard transplant can enhance a man’s facial hair, thicken his existing beard, or fill in bald patches.
 It will leave patients with a natural and permanent look that fits in well with the texture and pattern of their natural hair in other areas of their face.
 Men with no facial hair at all (including FTM transgender patients) will be able to get a beard that suits their unique preferences.

 After undergoing a beard transplant, men often feel more masculine and confident.
-Since every man has different aesthetic goals, Dr. Bared creates customized beard transplant procedures for each patient.
-He can transplant hair to create a full beard, mustache, goatee, or sideburns, or fill in patchy beard areas using a patient’s donor hair.
+Since every man has different aesthetic goals, Dr. Bared creates customized procedures for each patient.
+He can transplant hair to create a full beard, mustache, goatee, or sideburns or fill in patchy beard areas using a patient’s donor hair.